Democracy

 “m” = million.
 Data source: Census Bureau.
 A different version of this chart appears in Ezra Klein, “If You’re from California, You Should Hate the Senate,” Washington Post: Wonkblog, 2013.

 Unlike the Senate, the House of Representatives has districts of (approximately) equal population size.
 Yet it too fails to effectively translate party vote share into party representation share.
 That’s plainly true for third parties, which seldom get any representation regardless of whether they get 2% of the vote or 20% of the vote.
-But it’s even true for the two major parties.
-In the 2016 House elections, for example, Republican candidates got 49.6% of the popular vote but ended up with 55% of the seats.8
+But it’s sometimes true for the two major parties as well.
+In the 2012 House elections, for example, Democratic candidates got 51% of the two-party10 popular vote but ended up with only 44% of the seats.

 Figure 6.
 Illustration of gerrymandering